aphyx-framework/framework/readme.md

 like GORM for ORM, FX for Dependency Injection, and Fiber for HTTP handling.
 Our goal is to provide a well-rounded and easy for beginner framework that allows developers to quickly and easily create web apps in go easily.

+> **Warning**
-**Disclaimer**: Still in alpha testing.
-We're frequently pushing updates and overhaul so your current version might be outdated.
+> This framework is still in alpha testing.
+We're frequently pushing updates and overhaul so your current version might
+> be outdated.
+Please check back often for updates.

 ## Language